FaezehAHassani/R_exercises/README_interactive_visual.md

   - map tiles can then be added by using `addTiles()` function by piping method using %>%.
 You can mention the name of tile set or add the URL schema for the tiles
   - `Leaflet` by default uses OpenSreetMap tiles
   - you can alternatively use the map tiles from other providers by using `addProviderTiles()` function and mentioning the name of the tile set
+  - you can add any marker (e.g. circles) to the map tile, but the number of points in `Leaflet` unlike `ggplot` is limited to a few thousand points